24 Hours After Opening, Burglars Strike Minneapolis Bakery

 Her heart is centered in doing what’s needed to help young people, especially those who need a second chance.

-“I want them to know that they are so loved, and that help is here, but they have to want to help themselves,” Abram said.MORE NEWS: MN State Auditor Julie Blaha Tests Positive For COVID
+“I want them to know that they are so loved, and that help is here, but they have to want to help themselves,” Abram said.MORE NEWS: Clifton Blackwell Gets 10 Years In Prison For Racist Acid Attack

 Police are investigating the break in.